-Maxing out credit cards will have a negative effect on credit scores.
+Maxing out credit cards will lower your credit scores.
+There is no getting around this fact.
 Paying down your credit cards and other revolving debt reduces your credit utilization.
 The key here is to have the available credit but not utilize the available credit.

 And remember, closing an account that you’ve had a negative payment history with will not make that negative history go away.
 Consumers sometimes mistakenly believe closing a problem account makes them go away, it does not.
 It is better to deal with negative accounts through the dispute process than to close the account.
 In fact, closing old credit accounts will likely lower your credit scores.

-Credit unions offer credit cards at great rates if your credit is good; however if your credit scores are lower, an alternative would be a credit card that extends credit to consumers with poor credit like the Cerulean Discover® credit card, designed specifically to help build a positive credit history.
+Credit unions offer credit cards at great rates if your credit is good however, if your credit scores are lower, an alternative would be a credit card that extends credit to consumers with poor credit like the Fit Mastercard®.

-Opening an installment loan such as a personal or auto loan will really sky rocket your credit score if managed correctly with timely payments.
+Opening an installment loan such as a personal or auto loan will also help your credit score if managed correctly with timely payments.
 But be careful, an installment loan calls for a greater repayment commitment on your behalf.
 The greater commitment is what gives the greater reward with improving credit scores.

 If you do not have the funds to repay an installment loan, do not open one.
 If your credit scores are decent check with your credit union, they often have great interest rates on loans.
 Lower credit scores may not get approved, in that case, check online sources for personal loans options (but make sure the interest rate is competitive).